brajeshwar/brajeshwar.github.io/about.md

 After job-hunting for a month, I landed my first job as a Computer Graphic Designer in a Comic Magazine Startup.
 As part of the test for the job, they gave me a Floppy-Disk which contains the files to complete a graphic editing task.
 In those early days, I was crashing at the Mumbai University Hostel and had no access to a computer.
 I went about an hour early for the Interview and finished the job at an [Internet café](https://en.wikipedia.org/wiki/Internet_café) nearby.
 Well, they were impressed with the task and my story on how I completed it.
 I started work the following week.

-> This domain, [brajeshwar.com](/about/brajeshwar.com/) was booked on a dare.
-I'm very happy with my decision.
+> [brajeshwar.com](/about/brajeshwar.com/) was booked on a dare and I'm happy with that decision.

 ## Internet